-The website has an online system for you to register your garden and any ponds, and record any incidents of dead amphibians, reptiles, hedgehogs and birds.
+The website has an online system for you to register your garden, ponds, and record any incidents of dead reptiles, amphibians, hedgehogs and birds.
 You can also record any sightings of animals that might be suffering from disease.

 You can then use the system to track your samples and find out what caused the animal to die, and report any future sightings through the system.